UltimaHoarder/UltimaScraper/README.md

     If set to false, you'll be given the option to scrape individual apis.

 ### jobs:
+    (Downloads)

-    "scrape_names" - This will scrape your standard content "scrape_paid_content" - This will scrape paid content
+    "subscriptions" - This will scrape your standard content "paid_content" - This will scrape paid content

     If set to false, it won't do the job.